 Browse hundreds of hot rods and muscle cars at the Iowa State Fairgrounds.
-Good Guys is back in town Friday through Sunday!
+Good Guys is back in town Friday, June 30 through Sunday, June 2!
 More than 4,000 custom and classic cars and trucks will be on display.
 Attendees can also catch a motocross show, swap meet, live music, a kid zone and more!
 Some of the fairgrounds food vendors will also open up for the event which means you can look at cool cars with a beer in one hand and a tenderloin in the other.
-If you attend on Saturday night, be sure to stick around for a fireworks display at 8 p.m.
 Admission is $20 at the gate or $17 in advance.
 Get them here.

 Yankee Doodle Pops

-The annual Yankee Doodle Pops concert starts at 8:30 p.m. on Friday with fireworks following.
+The annual Yankee Doodle Pops concert starts at 8:30 p.m. on Monday, July 3 with fireworks following.
 Head over to the West Terrace of the Iowa State Capitol grounds early and mark your territory with blankets and/or chairs.
 A concert prelude will start at 6:30 p.m. and there will be food vendors nearby.
 Of course, feel free to bring your own snacks and food to this fun, free event.
-You can catch a free ride there too.
-Thanks to DART, the D-Line will run a few extra hours on Friday night (until 11 p.m.) to help get people to and from the West Terrace.
-After fireworks, the D-Line will only travel westbound until 17th Street to drop-off passengers back at their cars.

 Urbandale 4th of July Celebration

 Experience one of the best and largest 4th of July celebrations in Greater Des Moines!
 Head to the Urbandale 4th of July celebration.
-Festivities start on Saturday and run through Monday.
+Festivities starts on Saturday and run through Tuesday.
 Experience carnival rides, live music and more!
-Enjoy a picnic on Saturday from 11 a.m. – 1 p.m. and a teen street dance from 8 p.m. – 11 p.m.
-On Sunday, attendees can enjoy music in the park starting at 4 p.m. and another street dance at 8 p.m.
-Then spend Monday enjoying a pancake breakfast, 5k race, 4th of July parade, cribbage tournament, soccer game, car show, jazz band and firework display.
+Enjoy a street dance from 7:30 p.m. – 10:30 p.m.
+Sunday & Monday.
+On Sunday, attendees can enjoy music in the park by Aurora with DJ “Dreams Unlimited” at 4 p.m.
+Then spend Tuesday enjoying a pancake breakfast, 5k race, 4th of July parade, soccer game, car show, jazz band and firework display.
 The parade starts at 10 a.m. and fireworks go off at 10 p.m.

 All Iowa Bash

-Catch the All Iowa Bash starting at Noon on Sunday in Historic Valley Junction.
+Catch the All Iowa Bash starting at 4 p.m. on Monday in Historic Valley Junction.
 The event will feature Iowa food vendors, crafts, live music and, of course, district retailers will be open for business.
-The West Des Moines Independence Day Parade starts at 6:30 p.m. at Valley High School and ends at Historic Valley Junction.
+The West Des Moines Independence Day Parade will also be July 3 at Valley High School ending at Historic Valley Junction.
 Live music will begin after the parade concludes.

 Live at the Creek

 Head over to Jordan Creek Town Center for Live at the Creek at 5 p.m.
 Sunday night.
 You can enjoy live music from the amphitheater or one of the five lakeside patio restaurants surrounding it.
 Did we mention there will also be a beer and wine garden nearby?
-Enjoy a bite to eat, a cold drink and live tunes in West Des Moines.
+Enjoy a bite to eat, a cold drink and live tunes from the band Decoy in West Des Moines.